Article commissioned by Hickman Design, Author – Dunja Karanovic

 As most techniques require a certain amount of skill, patience and hard work, a lot of the time artists weren’t the ones controlling the entire process of printing an edition.
 Before digital printing was available, taking your sketch to a printmaking studio was the only way to have it reproduced, and not everyone was interested in carving wood blocks or preparing zinc plates.
 However, some of the most inspiring artworks in printmaking history were executed by the artists themselves, and it is their creative efforts and experimentation that brought us the tricks of the trade we know and learn today.

 In this article, we will be covering some of the great masters of printmaking, and their contributions to the different techniques and movements starting from the Renaissance towards the end of the 20th century.
+In addition to this, we will also disclose pro tips for screen printing for beginners.

 Early Renaissance to Baroque – from Woodcut to Intaglio